-This course enables students to gain an understanding of the Red Hat Linux 6.0 operating system.
-Based upon the UNIX operating system, Linux has found a place among computer professionals as stable and flexible platform for a variety of networking applications, including Internet servers.
-Students learn about GNOME, the graphical user interface that makes it easy for students to configure Linux features and programs.
-Lec.
-Hrs.
-030 Lab Hrs.
-020 Other Hrs.
-000
+This course enables students to gain an understanding of the Linux operating system.
+Based upon the UNIX operating system, Linux has found a place among computer professionals as stable and flexible platform for variety of networking applications.
+Students learn about desktop environments that make it easy for them to configure Linux features and programs.
+Prerequisite: CGSP 2110.
+Lecture hours: 30.
+Lab hours: 20.